 Susan is also a thought leader who generates innovative ideas and works with others to turn them into reality.
 For complex and emergent systems change, Susan developed the “Systems Grantmaking Resource Guide,” has coached philanthropists on investing in movement building, co-wrote “Influencing Complex Systems Change,” and worked with community leaders on equitable systems change.
 For shared leadership, Susan has modeled shared leadership as a CoDirector at Change Elemental, co-wrote “Doing More with More: Putting Shared Leadership into Practice” and “Emergent Coaching: Becoming Nimble in Complex Times,” and has guided many networks and organizations on developing leaderful cultures and structures.
 For strengthening organizations, Susan helped develop the Core Capacity Assessment Tool as an Associate Director at TCC Group, advised on integrating equity and networked ways of working into the Organizational Mapping Tool, and is co-writing a forthcoming publication on capacities for building community power that advance equitable systems and inner transformation.

-Susan received a Master’s in Public Policy from the Kennedy School of Government at Harvard University.
-At Harvard University, Susan also was awarded the Kennedy School Social Service Award as well as the post-graduate Sheldon Fellowship to study bridging social capital and community conflict resolution.
-Susan holds a B.S. in Psychology from Lewis & Clark College in Portland, Oregon.
-When not at Change Elemental, you can find Susan volunteering her time on local economic justice and community development efforts and reading revolutionary young adult fiction.
+Susan received a Master’s in Public Policy from the Kennedy School of Government at Harvard University and a B.S. in Psychology from Lewis & Clark College in Portland, Oregon.
+She has been trained in transformational consulting, emergent and peer coaching, and diversity and equity facilitation.
+When not working, you can find Susan volunteering her time on local economic justice and political campaigns and reading revolutionary young adult fiction.